jackal02/CloudFileSystem/README.md

 The cloud commands are the following:
 - listcloud (lists the files stored in the cloud)
-- upload <dirname> (uploads a directory to the cloud recursively)
+- upload 'dirname' (uploads a directory to the cloud recursively)
-- sync <dirname> (syncs the current content of a directory in the cloud)
+- sync 'dirname' (syncs the current content of a directory in the cloud)